aladin002dz/next-auth-prototype-ii/README.md

 - [x] Email verification with Resend.
 - [x] Sign out.
 - [ ] Password reset with Resend.
+- [ ] Change email validation by link to validation by code.

 # Install Prisma